EmmaO4/LMS/README.md

 Files summary:

 1. main.py
-    This will be the entry point of your application.
+    This will be the entry point of the application.

-    It will handle the main menu and user interactions -- adding, updating, deleting, or searching for books.
+    It handles the main menu and user interactions -- adding, updating, deleting, or searching for books.

 2. book.py
-    This file will define the Book class.
+    This file will define Book class.

     The class will store attributes like title, author, ISBN, publication year, format (physical/digital), and any other relevant details.